chokkan/python/_sources/references.md

 ## 謝辞

-+ [Jupiter](https://images.nasa.gov/details-PIA00343): The credit of the image used in Twitter card: NASA/JPL/USGS
++ [Jupiter](https://images.nasa.gov/details-PIA00343): The credit of the image used in the Twitter card: NASA/JPL/USGS